Taylor Swift Drops ‘Lover’ Album With 18 Personal Songs Drawing On Vivid Experiences

 Also consider the 18th and final song on Lover.
 The haunting ballad, “Daylight,” finishes the prolific artist’s latest effort by finally relaying that, after years of searching, she has finally found love — real, true, love.

 And with that, Taylor Swift has definitely come to a time in her life when she not only knows, but actually understands something she once found to be incredibly illusive.
-Talk about that feel-good feeling called love, delivered in song and experienced in real life, too.
+She’s talking about that feel-good feeling called love, delivered in song and experienced in real life, too.